 Scoop the batter evenly into your prepared muffin pan and bake for 25-28 minutes or until a toothpick inserted into the center comes out clean.
 Remove from oven and let cool 10 minutes in the pan.
 Carefully remove from the pan, and cool completely on a wire rack.

 For the Frosting:

 While the cupcakes are cooling, prepare the frosting.
 Drain and rinse the soaked cashews.
 Add the cashews and the remainder of the ingredients to a high powered blender (I use a Vitamix) or a food processor and blend until smooth.
 You may need to scrape down the sides occasionally.

 Transfer the mixture to a shallow bowl and place in the freezer for 20-30 minutes.
 Remove from the freezer and stir vigorously.
 The mixture should have a frosting like consistency (spreadable while holding a peak).
 If it seems too soft, simply freeze for another 10 minutes and stir again.

 Place the prepared frosting in a piping bag fitted with a open star attachment.
 Pipe and add a sprinkle of lavender flowers, if desired.

-if you prefer, you can use all purpose or whole wheat flour in this recipe.
+if you prefer, you can use whole wheat flour in this recipe.
 Feel free to use any decorative piping you wish, or simply spread the frosting on with a knife.
 You can prepare the cupcakes in advance and store them in an airtight container until you're ready to frost them.
 I recommend blending the frosting the same day you plan to serve the cupcakes; this will help preserve the luster of the frosting.
 Store in the fridge until ready to serve, especially on warmer days as the coconut oil may melt resulting in a drippy frosting.